aayushsoni4/Machine-Learning-Algos-from-Scratch/README.md

 2. [Logistic Regression](https://github.com/aayushsoni4/Machine-Learning-Algos-from-Scratch/tree/main/Logistic%20Regression) - Logistic regression is a fundamental classification algorithm used to model the probability of a binary outcome.
 It's widely employed in machine learning for tasks such as binary classification and has applications in various domains, including healthcare, finance, and marketing.

+3. [Naive Bayes](https://github.com/aayushsoni4/Machine-Learning-Algos-from-Scratch/tree/main/Naive%20Bayes) - Naive Bayes is a probabilistic classification algorithm based on Bayes' theorem.
+It is particularly suitable for text classification and spam filtering.

 Each algorithm is implemented in Python and meticulously documented to facilitate comprehension of both the code and the underlying principles.

 ## Usage